Connect with others who understand.

 Environmental Triggers

-Researchers have identified several factors in the environment that are known for triggering migraine attacks.
+Researchers have identified several factors that are known for triggering migraine attacks.
 No one person will have all of these triggers, or even most of them.
-Still, familiarizing yourself with known migraine triggers can help you to notice whether their presence in your life seems to lead to a migraine attack.
+Getting to know common migraine triggers can help you notice if they happen before you have a migraine attack.

 Common migraine triggers include: